 Get in

-[edit]Trains from Dublin Heuston take just under 2 hours to Roscommon.
-In the morning you usually take the train for Galway and change at Athlone.
-Later there are three direct trains via Portarlington, Tullamore, Clara and Athlone, which continue from Roscommon to Castlerea, Ballyhaunis, Claremorris (for Knock), Manulla Junction (for Ballina), Castlebar and Westport.
+Trains from Dublin Heuston take almost 2 hours to Roscommon.
+In the morning or evening you take the train for Galway and change at Athlone.
+Middle of the day are three direct trains via Portarlington, Tullamore, Clara and Athlone.
+These continue from Roscommon to Castlerea, Ballyhaunis, Claremorris (for Knock), Manulla Junction (for Ballina), Castlebar and Westport.

 1 Roscommon railway station is in town centre.
-See Irish Rail for ticket deals.
+See Irish Rail for timetables and tickets.

-[edit]There is no direct bus from Dublin, travel via Athlone.
+By bus from Dublin, change at Athlone.
 Bus Éireann 440 runs four times a day from Athlone, taking 30 min to Roscommon, and continues to Castlerea, Knock Airport, Castlebar and Westport.
-The bus stops in Roscommon are the hospital 500 m east of town centre, and the Mart Road.
+The bus stops in Roscommon are the hospital 500 m east of town centre, and Mart Road.

 Get around